 • Updating the Java underlying CF:

 After taking care of updating CF and updating the CF web server connector as discussed above, the next most important thing for most folks is updating the JVM that CF uses.
-Since it's updated about quarterly by Oracle, and often has security fixes, it's important to keep updated.
-And updating CF to use a newer Java version can be a fairly easy process, taking just a few minutes (and a CF restart), if you are comfortable with the process.
+Since Java is updated about quarterly by Oracle and often has security fixes, it's important to keep updated.
+(To be clear, CF updates typically do NOT update the Java underlying CF. Only new CF installers do that., though not always Also, Adobe currently supports use only of Oracle Java, and some will want to hear that Adobe licenses Oracle Java for our use of it with CF.)

 1. First, as for what version of Java you can/should be using for your CF version, that depends both on the CF version and your CF update level.
 This has been covered in various blog posts from Adobe, myself, and others over the years.
 And I created a post in 2021 with a helpful table I created of CF vs Java versions that Adobe supports, and I have tried to keep that updated.